Man charged with sexual battery, soliciting prostitution, trespassing

 Upon arrival, police learned from Hobby Lobby’s manager that Tommy had returned to the store.
 An employee at Ross also told police Tommy had entered there, as well, and video surveillance footage from both businesses showed Tommy enter and eventually leave the stores.

-According to a third affidavit filed in the case, on 2:51 p.m. on Halloween in 2021, EPD responded to Dollar General, 129 S. Oakwood, and spoke with an employee in reference to an issue with a customer.
+According to a third affidavit filed in the case, on 2:51 p.m. on Oct.
+31, 2021, EPD responded to Dollar General, 129 S. Oakwood, and spoke with an employee in reference to an issue with a customer.

 The third affidavit states the employee said she and a coworker noticed a man, later identified as Tommy, staring at them for approximately 10 minutes but did not think anything of it.